MiCAM05-N256 is a high-speed optical mapping system that captures

 Turnkey System Ready for Immediate Use

-The system consists of hardware/software specifically designed for high-speed fluorescence
+The system consists of hardware/software specifically designed for

-imaging, and the PC and monitor
+high-speed fluorescence imaging, and the PC and monitor are included as

-are included as standard equipment.
-Before use, calibration/setting/tuning is not necessary.
-The
+standard equipment.
+Before use, calibration/setting/tuning is not

-hardware connection is
+necessary.
+The hardware connection is straightforward between components

-after setup.
+setup.

 Pre-Post Trigger Mode

-MiCAM05 can record activity which occurs before and after a trigger signal is generated.
-When an
+MiCAM05 can record activity which occurs before and after a trigger

-"pre-trigger" data can be saved.
-The "post-trigger" data is also collected in the same
+"post-trigger" data is also collected in the same recording.
+As a

 Pre-Post Trigger Mode (75% Pre-Trigger)